Denver sizzles with a powerful yet imperceptible energy.

 - US Mint – Curious about how monetary coins are made?
 The US Mint in Denver offers free tours explaining the history of US coins and how they’re made.

-- Capitol Building – The Denver Capitol Building is a cornerstone of the city and one fine example of American neoclassical architecture.
+- Capitol Building & Capitol Hill – The Denver Capitol Building is a cornerstone of the city and one fine example of American neoclassical architecture.
 Learn a bit about its history by taking a free tour of the building.

 - Hammond Candy Factory – Sweet tooths rejoice!
 Local legend Hammond Candies offers free tours of their factory where you’ll see firsthand how candy canes, lollipops, and chocolates are crafted.
 Ask nicely and you make get to try some.